smirarab/ASTRAL/astral-tutorial.md

 * When scoring a tree, you probably want to capture the stderr using `2>name_of_a_file` redirection, as described before.

-* Just like the use of ASTRAL for inferring species trees, you can combine `-a` and `-q` to compute branch support values for multi-individual dataset.
+* Just like the use of ASTRAL for inferring species trees, you can combine `-a` and `-q` to compute branch support values for multi-individual datasets.

 Extensive branch annotations
 --